 Garibaldi Provincial Park can be found just off the Sea to Sky highway and covers nearly 2,000 square km of land.

-Both are stunning and can each be done as a day trip out of Vancouver.
+Both are beautiful and can each be reached in one day out of downtown Vancouver.

 What to Do in Joffre Lakes or Garibaldi Provincial Parks